Metro-Records/la-metro-councilmatic/wiki/debugging.md

 DON'T PANIC.

-Many issues can arise in the Metro galaxy, from the shallowest part of the frontend to the deepest end of the backend.
+Many issues can arise in the Metro galaxy, from the shallowest part of the frontend to the deepest depths of the backend.
 Tackling data inaccuracies requires a strategic approach.
 This guide traces an easeful, step-by-step process for efficient debugging.

 If the bug-in-question feels like a familiar one, then read below about [recurring problems](#recurring-problems).